SS Mohegan: Wrecked on the Manacles

-Captain Griffith had ordered the fitting of a high second rail inboard of the lifeboats to prevent their being rushed in the event of an emergency, but this now hampered the launching of the boats.
+Captain Griffith had ordered the fitting of a high second rail inboard of the lifeboats to prevent their being rushed in the event of an emergency, but this hampered the launching of the boats.
 Further problems were encountered when the ship listed to port then heavily to starboard.
 Only two lifeboats were launched, of which one was virtually swamped and the other capsized.
-The ship rolled and sank 12 minutes after hitting the rocks, with the loss of 106 lives.
-Captain Griffith, Assistant Engineer William Kinley and all of the officers went down with the ship.
-Only her funnel and four masts remained above water.
-The Porthoustock lifeboat Charlotte was launched in 30 minutes and rescued most of the survivors from the wreck and the water; 44 people were saved.
+The Porthoustock lifeboat Charlotte launched at 7:25.
+They found the two ship's boats.
+One had capsized but 3 people were saved from it, from the other the lifeboat they rescued 24 people.
+They returned to the shore at about 10 o'clock to land the survivors.